vladi-rh/rhoai-genaiops-lab-instructions/docs/1-the-ai-orientation/0-genai-landscape.md

 Before a GenAI model can do anything impressive, it needs a strong foundation — and that’s exactly what **Foundation Models (FMs)** provide.
 These are massive models trained on a wide variety of data, making them versatile for countless tasks with minimal additional training.

-If GenAI is like playing a song, Foundation Models are like finely tuned instruments that can be used for different genres.
-Once the instrument is built, you just need to know the right tune (or prompt) to play.
+If GenAI is like playing a song, Foundation Models are like well made instruments that can be used for different genres.
+Once you have the instrument, you just need to know the right tune (or prompt) to play.

 ### Some notable Foundation Models: